-32. TE JONNU SMITH
+21. TE JONNU SMITH

 Smith’s ability to extend plays after the catch would surely help.
 The four-year Titan is likely to hit the open market with Tennessee lacking cap space and looking at other marquee players in need of new contracts.
 Over the last two years, Smith ranks sixth in receiving grade, third in yards after the catch per reception (6.8) and sixth in broken tackles (17).

-33. T RUSSELL OKUNG
+22. T RUSSELL OKUNG

 Okung has played just over 650 snaps over the last couple of years for the Chargers and Panthers.
 He was average at best on those reps, earning a PFF grade that ranked 46th among 90 qualifying tackles, and he turns 34 years old in the middle of next season.
 Needless to say, this would be an extremely risky bet for Washington.

-34. T ALEJANDRO VILLANUEVA
+23. T ALEJANDRO VILLANUEVA

-35. QB CAM NEWTON
+24. QB CAM NEWTON

 The interest for Newton isn’t likely to be strong after how his one-year “prove-it” deal went with New England in 2020.
 He brought value to the run game in short-yardage situations and in the red zone, but the downfield passing was wildly inconsistent.
-Newton completed four or fewer passes on throws of 10-plus yards downfield in 11 of his 15 starts in 2020 and completed only 14 deep passes over 20 yards downfield on the year.
+Newton completed four or fewer passes on throws of 10-plus yards downfield in 11 of his 15 starts in 2020 and completed only 14 deep passes on the year.
 Overall, the accuracy was poor from Newton, as he ranked just 28th in percentage of accurate passes thrown beyond the line of scrimmage.

-Washington is in the veteran quarterback market this offseason and Football Team head coach Ron Rivera, who also coached Newton in Carolina, could reunite with the 2015 MVP and give him a shot to compete with Taylor Heinicke.
+Washington is in the veteran quarterback market this offseason, and Football Team head coach Ron Rivera, who also coached Newton in Carolina, could reunite with the 2015 MVP and give him a shot to compete with Taylor Heinicke.

-36. QB ANDY DALTON
+25. QB ANDY DALTON

-37. CB SHAQUIL GRIFFIN
+26. CB SHAQUILL GRIFFIN

 Despite nagging injuries this past year, Griffin managed to sustain a quality level of play and has been the 17th-most valuable corner in the NFL since 2019.
 Seattle plays zone coverage at one of the highest rates in the league, a scheme in which Griffin has thrived.
 He ranks in the top 10 among cornerbacks in zone coverage grade over the past two years.

-38. LB MATT MILANO
+27. LB MATT MILANO

-Milano has been rather inconsistent but has looked like one of the top coverage linebackers in the league at times.
+Milano has been rather inconsistent, but he's looked like one of the top coverage linebackers in the league at times.
 Back in 2018 and 2019, he ranked 14th and fourth, respectively, in coverage grade.
 Yet, his run defense and tackling have underwhelmed.
 Milano posted sub-60.0 grades against the run, in coverage and as a tackler in 2020, leading him to a PFF WAR rank of 37th at the position.

-39. WR TY HILTON
+28. WR T.Y.
+HILTON

 If Hilton and Indianapolis decide to part ways, him moving back to his home state of Florida and partnering up with projected first overall pick Trevor Lawrence is certainly in the cards.